Fuchsiano/R2ModdingDocs/docs/source/native/loadout.rst

 .. code-block:: javascript

 	//there are Callbacks for when the player updates his loadout
+	/* Note:
+		be carefull with applying loadouts in the callbacks. can lead to infinet loops
+	*/
 	void function AddCallback_OnUpdateDerivedPilotLoadout( void functionref( PilotLoadoutDef newPilotLoadout ) callbackFunc )

 	void function AddCallback_OnUpdateDerivedTitanLoadout( void functionref( TitanLoadoutDef newTitanLoadout ) callbackFunc )